-Atoms are characterized by their atomic numbers and mass numbers.
+We can characterize atoms by their atomic numbers and mass numbers.
 In the periodic table, atoms are arranged according to their atomic number.
-Mass number of an element is more related with the mass of it.
-However, it is not giving the exact mass of the atom.
+Mass number of an element is related to its mass.
+However, it does not give the exact mass of the atom.
 Atomic weight is another way of expressing the weight of atoms, but this is different from the atomic mass.
-It is important to identify the meaning of these terminologies separately, because in measurements they can make large differences if used interchangeably.
+However, it is important to identify the meaning of these terminologies separately, because they can make large differences in measurements if we use them interchangeably.

-Atoms are mainly composed of protons, neutrons, and electrons.
+Atoms mainly contain protons, neutrons, and electrons.
 Atomic mass is simply the mass of an atom.
 Most of the atoms in the periodic table have two or more isotopes.
-Isotopes differ from each other by having a different number of neutrons, even though they have same amount of proton and electron.
+Isotopes differ from each other by having a different number of neutrons even though they have the same amount of protons and electrons.
 Since their neutron amount is different, each isotope has a different atomic mass.
-Atomic weight is the average weight calculated considering all the masses of isotopes.
-Each isotope presents in the environment, in different percentages.
-When calculating the atomic weight, both isotope mass and their relative abundances are taken into consideration.
+Atomic weight is the average weight we calculate considering all the masses of isotopes.
+Each isotope is present in the environment, in different percentages.
+When calculating the atomic weight, we need to consider both isotope mass and their relative abundances.

 Moreover, the masses of atoms are extremely small, so we cannot express them in normal mass units like grams or kilograms.
-The weights given in the periodic table are calculated like above, and are given as relative atomic mass.
+The weights given in the periodic table are calculated as above and are given as relative atomic mass.

 “An atomic weight (relative atomic mass) of an element from a specified source is the ratio of the average mass per atom of the element to 1/12 of the mass of an atom of 12C.”

 The mass of the most abundant isotope contributes more towards the atomic weight.
-For example, Cl-35 natural abundance is 75.76%, and Cl-37 abundance is 24.24%.
+For example, the natural abundance of Cl-35 is 75.76%, while the abundance of Cl-37 is 24.24%.
 The atomic weight of Chlorine is 35.453 (amu), which is closer to the mass of the Cl-35 isotope.